 Beginning at the east end of the Crooked Road and traveling west, the following places capture the history of the music, the performers of the music and invite you experience it as the mountain people do.

-Ferrum, Franklin County - The Blue Ridge Institute & Farm Museum at Ferrum College is the official State Center for Blue Ridge Folklore, highlighting the folk traditions of western Virginia through its rotating exhibitions of the music, crafts, decorative arts and foodways.
+Ferrum - The Blue Ridge Institute and Museum at Ferrum College is the official State Center for Blue Ridge Folklore, highlighting the folk traditions of western Virginia through its rotating exhibitions of the music, crafts, decorative arts and foodways.

 Every year, on the fourth Saturday in October, they present the popular Blue Ridge Folklife Festival with three stages of continuous music and music workshops along with other folkway activities.

 Floyd - The Floyd Country Store Friday Night Jamboree makes everyone feel welcome.
 The show begins at 6:30 p.m. with a bluegrass gospel group, followed by a bluegrass or old-time band you can flat-foot to.

 If the crowd is willing, at 10:30 p.m. one of the jamming groups that can be found picking outside or upstairs in the store will play for the crowd until around 11:30 - closing time.

 Galax - Rex Theater & Blue Ridge Backroads Live invites you to be part of the audience of WBRF 98.1 FM radio's popular broadcast, featuring bluegrass and oldtime bands performing on stage.

 The show has a listener base in four states and 40 counties.
 Galax is billed as "the World Capital of Old-Time Music" and is famous for its Old Fiddler's Convention, a week-long event that takes place every August.